Adding, updating, and deleting a threat¶

 - To add a trust boundary, select the UX / Trust Boundaries menu to open the Trust Boundaries table.
 Click on the Add button to open a dialog for adding a new trust boundary.

-- Enter the name and a description for the trust boundary.
+- Enter the name, select the type, and enter a description for the trust boundary.

 - Click on the Add button in the environment card, and select an environment to situate the trust boundary in.
 This will add the new environment to the environment list.